shure-dev/Awesome-LLM-Papers-Comprehensive-Topics/README.md

+## Awesome papers for "How LLM is used for robotics brain"
 #### LLM for Robot -> Code generator, Task decomposer ⭕️
 #### LLM for Brain -> Reasoner, Planner ⭕️
 #### LLM for Robotics Brain -> ❓
-How LLM is used for robotics brain toward AGI?<br>

 ## Awesome repos
 [Awesome-Multimodal-Large-Language-Models](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models)<br>